enlight/polymer-ts-decorators/README.md

 Polymer(MyElement.prototype);
 ```

-@hostAttributes
+@hostAttributes()
 ---------------
-A class decorator that creates a `hostAttributes` property on the class prototype.
+Generates a class decorator that creates a `hostAttributes` property on the class prototype.
 The [`hostAttributes`](https://www.polymer-project.org/1.0/docs/devguide/registering-elements.html#host-attributes)
 property is an object whose keys and values correspond to attribute names and values.
 If the decorator is applied multiple times to the same class the attribute definitions are merged into a single object.
 Polymer will set these HTML